 Multiple Dental Implants for Missing Teeth in Annapolis, MD

-Dr. Sheen may recommend using a dental bridge supported with dental implants for several consecutive missing teeth.
+Dr. Sheen may recommend a dental bridge supported with dental implants for several consecutive missing teeth.
 The implant process involves several steps and requires healing time between the surgical placement of the titanium post and the attachment of the final restoration.

 You will have two or more implant posts surgically implanted in the jaw.
-These posts will permanently secure the dental bridge restoration.
+These posts will permanently secure the restoration.
 The implants will also help to stimulate natural bone growth in the jaw and maintain the structure of your face.

 Dental implants take three to six months for the posts to heal and fully fuse with the jaw bone.
 Once fully healed, Dr. Sheen will secure a custom-designed dental bridge to the implants in his Annapolis, MD, dentist’s office.